b-dmitry1/V188/Gerber/README.md

 * Track-to-pad min 0.127 mm.
 * Track-to-track min 0.127 mm.

-Should be accepted by most cheap PCB factories without applying a price multiplier.
+Should be accepted by most popular PCB factories without applying a price multiplier.

 I have paid only $7 for 5 pcs on jlcpcb.com